Edgewater Park, New Jersey: Public transportation

 NJ Transit provides bus service on the 409 route between Trenton and Philadelphia, and on the 419 route between Camden and Burlington.

+The Beverly/Edgewater Park station provides service between the Trenton Transit Center in Trenton and the Walter Rand Transportation Center (and other stops) in Camden on NJ Transit's River Line light rail system.

 BurLink bus service is offered on the B2 route between Beverly and Westampton Township.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Edgewater Park include: